Cheesy Crockpot Potatoes

 Instructions

-2. Cover the slow cooker and cook on high for 3-4 hours or on low for 6-7 hours.
-Stir the potatoes once during cooking if possible.
+2. Cover the slow cooker and cook on high for 3 hours or on low for 6 hours.
+Test the potatoes to see if they are tender before continuing.

 3. During the last 30 minutes of cooking, add the remaining cup of cheese in an even layer to the top of the potatoes.
-Cover and let the cheese melt during the last 30 minutes of the cooking time.
+Cover and cook for the remaining 30 minutes.
+You can also transfer your slow cooker to the warm setting until you’re ready to serve.

 • Category: Side Dish